ambientkit/plugin/README.md

 Thanks for visiting!
 All docs are available [here](https://ambientkit.github.io/docs/).

 This repository contains a library of plugins that are built to work with Ambient, but you can use them in any Go application.
+You can see a description of each of the plugins [here](https://ambientkit.github.io/docs/docs/plugins/library).